garyhuaang/sas-mrts/README.md

 ## Project currently on hold
-- CI Pipeline via NX Cloud free-tier has expired.
+- CI/CD Pipeline via NX Cloud free-tier has expired.
 Current code will be updated but Github pages will not update until i migrate this project into AWS

 # SasMrts Repository